hpcugent/config-templates/README.md

 ```
 ## Create the schema

 The schema needs to be created in the `pan` subdirectory of the service directory `metaconfig/$service`.
+The file should be called `schema.pan`.

 ```
 declaration template metaconfig/example/schema;